How to Retire Early, According to People Who Did

 Planning an early retirement is no small feat, and one favor you can do for yourself is to hire a financial advisor to help steer you in the right direction, suggests Lawrence Solomon, MBA, CFP, director of investments and financial planning with Virginia-based OptiFour Integrated Wealth Management.
 “Work with a financial adviser to test your portfolio under a range of expense and savings scenarios and risk and return assumptions to figure out if you can afford to retire early, how much more you will need to save, and how much they can spend in retirement.”
 Got a financial advisor already?
 Well, here’s some financial advice your financial advisor might not tell you.

 Another bit of professional advice for planning an early retirement is to learn the legal loopholes in existing IRS regulations that will allow an early retiree to access their retirement funds early, without penalty or restriction.
 “Our youngest clients retired at 47, and have been drawing retirement income from their IRA’s penalty-free for the last 12 years using these methods,” says financial planner Bill Stack, founder of Stack Financial Services in Salem, Missouri.

 CNBC financial reporter, Sue Herera, adds that it’s important to get help early on with your tax structure.
 Your tax liability could surprise you, she notes.
 For example, if you’d like to leave the door open to consulting or giving speeches during your retirement, it could affect your tax bracket.
 And that could have an impact not just on your finances but on the sort of life you plan to lead as a retiree.

+When looking into how to retire early, it’s important to consider all of the factors and things that could go wrong.
 After any big life change, your tax liability could change as well.
 Here are some tips on filing your taxes after big life changes.